What Happens If Charles Schwab Goes Bankrupt?

 Charles Schwab Additional Insurance

-Schwab has an excess SIPC policy that kicks in whenever SIPC coverage is exhausted.
-This auxiliary policy is another layer of protection for securities investors.
-It has a maximum payout of $600 million across all Schwab accounts (the broker has about 34 million investment accounts).
+Schwab has an excess SIPC policy that applies if SIPC coverage is exhausted.
+This extra policy is another layer of protection for securities investors.
+It has a maximum aggregate payout of $600 million for the excess SIPC portion, with a combined return of up to $150 million per customer, including up to $1.15 million in cash.

 what happens if schwab goes out of business